Stocks rise following encouraging employment data, earnings

 The labor market has lagged other areas of the economy during the recovery from the virus pandemic.
 Investors will get a more comprehensive picture on Friday when the Labor Department releases its July jobs report.

 Investors are also weighing another batch of earnings reports.
-Underwear maker Hanesbrands jumped 9.1% after reporting solid second-quarter financial results.
-COVID-19 vaccine maker Moderna rose 2.4% after also reporting strong results.
+Underwear maker Hanesbrands jumped 6.4% after reporting solid second-quarter financial results.
+Booking Holdings rose 6.8% after it reported solid revenue.

-Several companies that benefitted from the shift in consumer habits during the height of the pandemic slipped after reporting disappointing results or forecasts.
-Online crafts marketplace Etsy fell 9.2% after giving investors a weak sales forecast as more people return to shopping in person and going out more for activities.
-Video-streaming service Roku shed 4.5% after active accounts and streaming hours fell short of analysts' forecasts during the second quarter.
+Several companies that benefited from the shift in consumer habits during the height of the pandemic slipped after releasing disappointing results or forecasts.
+Online crafts marketplace Etsy fell 6.1% after giving investors a weak sales forecast as more people return to shopping in person.
+Video-streaming service Roku shed 5% after active accounts and streaming hours fell short of analysts' forecasts.

-Investors will watch Weber, the pioneering maker of grills and other outdoor cooking equipment, which makes its stock market debut later today.
+Weber, the pioneering grill maker, jumped 17% in its stock market debut.

 Credit: Richard Drew